DuaaAlshareef/practical-python/Notes/01_Introduction/01_Python.md

 28566.600000000002
 >>>
 ```
+#it's similar to calculating the 20% of the profits then substracting that from it,we get the same results.
 ### Exercise 1.2: Getting help

 Use the `help()` command to get help on the `abs()` function.
 Then use